Thank you for reading our post, please rate this article at the end.

 If you need an outstanding, reliable, and functional fifth-wheel hitch, the RVK3300 Companion is the choice.

 It’ll work seamlessly with every fifth-wheel trailer—or at least everyone we know about.
-The hitch features a double jaw design, so you know your journey will be relatively quiet and smooth.
+The hitch features a double-jaw design, ensuring a relatively quiet and smooth journey.

 The design also boasts a cam-action release handle, making releasing the hitch dead easy—a must-have if you want to use your flatbed.

-Expect to pay a bit of a premium for this hitch, but in our opinion, it’s worth the money, and we can all but guarantee you’ll be happy with your purchase.
+Expect to pay a premium for this hitch, but in our opinion, it’s worth the investment.
+We can almost guarantee you’ll be happy with your purchase.

 Anderson Hitches 3220 Aluminum 5th Wheel Connection